riftEmber/riftEmber.github.io/index.md

 ## Hi!
-I'm a computer science and mathematics undergraduate student, interested in all kinds of software development.
+I'm a recent computer science and mathematics graduate from BSU, interested in all kinds of software development.
 Welcome to my personal site!
 Below are some of my external links you might find interesting.